 Korean women keep their maiden names after marriage and do not assume their husbands' surname.
 Children carry their father's surname.
 Family names are traditional clan names and each has a village from which it comes.
 Thus, there is a difference between Kim who comes from Kwong-ju and Kim who comes from Kimhae.

 If at all possible, Koreans avoid calling a person directly by his name.
 Instead they use his title, position, trade, profession, scholastic rank or some honorific form such as "teacher."
 Parents often are addressed as the equivalent of "Jimmy's mommy" or "Susie's daddy," rather than "Mrs. Kim."

 Although many of the Koreans with whom you come into contact will be familiar with American habits and mannerisms, the traditional values are still strong.
 It is considered a personal affront to touch another person unless that person is a relative or close personal friend.
 The only exception to this rule is that Koreans will touch children, not only Western children, to show their warm affection.
 This is a compliment to let the child know how cute he is.

 You should avoid writing a person's name in red.
 This indicates death because a deceased person's name is crossed off with red ink in the town register upon his death.
 However, a Korean name seal is always printed in red.

-Koreans shake hands like Westerners, but the traditional Korean greeting is to bow from the waist.
+Koreans shake hands like Westerners.
 Koreans believe that direct eye contact during conversations show boldness, and out of politeness they concentrate on the conversation, usually avoiding eye-to-eye contact.

 When passing a gift, or any object to someone, use both hands.
 The right hand is used to pass the object, while the left hand is used in support.
 If the person receiving the gift is older, the person offering the gift bows the head slightly as a sign of respect.
 Passing with one hand is acceptable if the person receiving the gift is younger or lower in stature.